Corporate Governance

 5. Organization to ensure suitability of operations done by corporate groups

-6. Items pertaining to ensuring the effectiveness of instructions to employees, and to their independence from directors, when auditors ask for the appointment of those employees to act as assistants
+6. Items pertaining to ensuring the effectiveness of instructions to employees, and to their independence from directors, when Audit & Supervisory Board Members ask for the appointment of those employees to act as assistants

-7. Organization for making a report to the auditors, and an organization that ensures the fair treatment of people who make a report to the auditors
+7. Organization for making a report to the Audit & Supervisory Board Members, and an organization that ensures the fair treatment of people who make a report to the Audit & Supervisory Board Members

-8. Items regarding the procedures for the advanced payment or reimbursement of the expenses arising from the performance of duties of the auditors or the policies regarding the processing of other expenses or debts arising from the performance of duties of the auditors
+8. Items regarding the procedures for the advanced payment or reimbursement of the expenses arising from the performance of duties of the Audit & Supervisory Board Members or the policies regarding the processing of other expenses or debts arising from the performance of duties of the Audit & Supervisory Board Members

-9. Other organizational elements to ensure that auditing by auditors is performed effectively
+9. Other organizational elements to ensure that auditing by Audit & Supervisory Board Members is performed effectively